juntinuous/DB_Library_Management_System/README.md

 The following ER Diagrams, and Relational Database Schema contains 5 entities: BOOK, PUBLISHER, LIBRARY_BRANCH, BOOK_COPY, and BORROWER.
 Library Branches has a Book Copies, Book copies has book which published by Publisher, Book copies can be involved in Borrowed books which lent to Borrower.

-Here are the basic functions that this Library DBMS can do:
+**Here are the basic functions that this Library DBMS can do:**
 In order to add new books, the information of book’s publisher, book’s and book copies information will be saved to the database.
-The book can be searched through Title, ISBM ( indicated as Book ID), and other options ( publishers, years) Manages the copies of book ( how many they have in total, availabilities)
+The book can be searched through Title, ISBM ( indicated as Book ID), and other options ( publishers, years)<br/>
+Manages the copies of book ( how many they have in total, availabilities)<br/>
 Managing the members<br/>
 Checking out book<br/>
 Returning book<br/>